 There’s a fair chance you have all of these ingredients in your fridge and pantry, but if you don't (or would rather skip the effort of mixing it all together), there are a number of high-quality premade mixes that make this savory cocktail impressively low-effort.
-Just grab your vodka, pick your garnishes (maybe a pickle sword or celery spear) and you’re ready to go.
+Just grab your vodka, pick your garnishes (maybe a pickle sword or celery spear), and you’re ready to go.

-Here are the best bloody mary mixes.
+Here are the best Bloody Mary mixes.

-Best Overall: Lava All Natural San Marzano Bloody Mary Mix
+Lava All Natural San Marzano Bloody Mary Mix

 Uses fresh Italian ingredients

 Spice is quite mild